pakore/waysofworking/README.md

 - It requires to invest time to train developers until they become devops.
 - It requires a _devops_ attitude in the team members.
 Some devs prefer their silo-zone-of-comfort rather than a world of unkown components.

-In a nutshell: **Devops culture will improve the peformance and the quality of your team in the long term, but it will cost in the short-term**
+In a nutshell: **Devops culture will improve the peformance and the quality of your team in the long term, but it will have a cost in the short-term**

+### Automate, automate, automate

+There are two main reasons why you should automate a task whenever possible:
+- The obvious one: to save time.
+- The not obvious one: to save your team.

+Nothing brings down motivation in a team more than repetitive tasks.
+Engineers need challenges and freedom for their creativity.
+Automating a task is interesting, doing the same task every month is not.
+By bringing the culture of automation to the team, it keeps the team motivated and interested and it frees time for innovation and progress in the long run.

+_Disclaimer_: `Urgent != Important`.
+Make sure your engineering manager prioritizes automation tasks based on impact!

+In a nutshell: **Automation saves time and lowers attrition**